lephuit/fuel-tables/README.md

 # Fuel-tables

-A FuelPHP package to handle tables (with themes)
+A FuelPHP package to handle tables

 ## Usage